yiisoft/arrays/README.md

 [\ArrayAccess](https://www.php.net/manual/class.arrayaccess) and
 [\Countable](https://www.php.net/manualn/class.countable.php);
 - `ArrayableInterface` and `ArrayableTrait` for use in classes who want to support customizable representation of their instances.
-- `ArrayCollection` that allow use arrays with modifiers.
+- `ArrayCollection` that allow to apply modifiers to arrays.

 ## Requirements